Maverick Playing Cards: Collector’s Guide

 |---|---|---|

-| Maker line | Brown & Bigelow / Stancraft Products / Hoyle Products / USPCC | Start with the maker line; it is usually the fastest way to place a deck into an era |
+| Maker line | Brown & Bigelow / Stancraft Products / Hoyle Products / USPCC | Usually the fastest way to place the deck into an era |

-| Corporate language | Standard Packaging / Saxon Industries wording | Often a strong indicator of late-1960s–1970s Stancraft-era production |
+| Corporate language | Standard Packaging / Saxon wording | Often useful for late-1960s to 1970s Stancraft-era decks |

-| Barcodes & © dates | Late 20th century or newer | © years track design approval, not always the exact printing year—use alongside maker line and city |
+| Barcodes & © dates | Late 20th century or newer | Best used alongside maker line and location |

 Frequently Asked Questions